Adam Nieniewski: Biography

-Adam Nieniewski was born May 19, 1886, in Zawady, Kalisz Governorate to a family of Stanisław Nieniewski, a veteran of the January Uprising of 1863 and Halina née Wybicka, granddaughter of Józef Wybicki, the author of Polish national anthem.
+Adam Nieniewski was born on May 19, 1886, in Zawady, Kalisz Governorate to a family of Stanisław Nieniewski, a veteran of the January Uprising of 1863 and Halina née Wybicka, granddaughter of Józef Wybicki, the author of Polish national anthem.
 After finishing primary school in Košice in 1897 he joined the cadet corps school in Hranice.
 After graduating from that school in 1904 he joined the Officer Cavalry School in Wiener Neustadt.

 In 1907 he was promoted to cavalry ensign and assigned to the 6th Uhlans Regiment, where he served as a platoon and then squadron commander.
 He also continued his military education, first at various courses in Tarnów and Rzeszów, and then (since 1911) at the Academy of the General Staff in Vienna.
 On November 1, 1912, he was promoted to lieutenant.

 In July 1914, during the mobilisation preceding the outbreak of the Great War, he was assigned to the Imperial General Staff.
 During the war he served at various staff posts in the Austro-Hungarian headquarters, and then in the HQ of the 1st Army, in the Ministry of War and in 130th Mountain Brigade, where he served as the chief of staff.
 For his merits in 1915 he was promoted to captain.

 On May 23, 1916, he was assigned to the headquarters of Piłsudski's Polish Legions, where he served as the deputy chief of staff and was soon promoted to major (on December 1, 1916).
 Following the Oath Crisis he was arrested on March 6 and interned in a prison camp in Hungary.

 After Poland regained independence in 1918, Nieniewski was released and joined the Polish Army.
 As one of the most experienced officers in Polish service, he was the second deputy chief of General Staff.
 On June 17, 1919, he became the chief of staff of General Haller's Blue Army after it arrived to Poland from France.
 In addition, since September 1, 1919, he served as the chief of staff of the Cieszyn Silesia front and Pomeranian Front.
-Between March and May 1920 he served as the chief of staff of the 1st Polish Army and, since July 5, of the 1st Lithuanian-Belarusian Infantry Division.
+Between March and May 1920 he served as the chief of staff of the 1st Polish Army and, since July 5, of the 1st Lithuanian–Belarusian Division.